SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Blue and Gold

-Tickets for Blue and Gold ferries and tours can be purchased in advance on their website as well as at the ticket office at Pier 39, which is open every day from 8:45 am to 4:15 pm.
+Tickets for Blue and Gold ferries and tours can be purchased in advance on their website as well as at the ticket office at Pier 39, which is open Monday to Thursday from 10:15 am to 6:45 pm and Friday to Sunday from 10 am to 7:30 pm.
 Note that the Pier 41 office is temporarily closed.

-There is a separate ticket price for adults and children, and an intermediate discounted ticket for juniors (ages 12-18), seniors (65 and up), and military.
+There is one ticket price for adults and another for juniors (ages 12-18), seniors (65 and up), and military.
 Children under 5 ride free.

 Red and White Fleet